ray-project/ray/doc/source/train/user-guides/experiment-tracking.rst

         def train_func(config):
             ...
             if train.get_context().get_world_rank() == 0:
-                # do your logging logic only for rank0 worker.
+                # Add your logging logic only for rank0 worker.
             ...

 The interaction with the experiment tracking backend within the :ref:`train_func<train-overview-training-function>`